dillionhuston/ShadowBox/USER_GUIDE.md

 ### Getting Help

-If you encounter any issues or have questions about using the system, please contact the system administrator or support team.
+If you encounter any issues or have questions about using the system, please contact right away